Breath and meditation journey

-- Purchase your pass and you’ll be sent a Zoom link and passcode to use for the sessions
+- Purchase your pass and a Zoom link and passcode will be sent to you by the booking system for the sessions

-- Over 9 days you’ll meet online each morning at 6:30 am for 30 minutes at a time.
-And, together, we’ll practice guided meditation, spot meditations (super short snacks) and breath work practices suitable for all levels of experience
+- Over 10 days (Monday – Friday) we meet online at 6:30 am for 30 minutes at a time.
+And, together, we practice guided meditations, spot meditations (super short snacks) and breath work practices suitable for all levels of experience

 - Each day you’ll receive a recording of the practice in case you’d like to redo the session or share with a friend